Tatra T3: Modernized Tatra-T3 trams

 In most Czech cities and in some others such as Bratislava, Moscow, Riga, and Odesa, Tatra-T3 trams became very common.
 As a result, service and maintenance workers became very experienced at servicing them.
 This was one reason for modifying existing trams rather than replacing them with newer stock (the other being cost).
+Many of these modifications bear the designation T3R, whereby the 'R' stands for Czech word rekonstrukce (translating in this context as 'reconstructed') or T3M, with 'M' standing for 'modified'.